-I used to get so hyper on a Slammer day I couldn't eat until after the gig after 4am I was buzzing so much.
+I used to get so hyper on a Slammer day I couldn't eat until I got home after the gig around 4am I was buzzing so much.
 It was a personal dream to have all these beautiful people loving the great music of all kinds from the most cutting DJ's of the time.
 I'm perfectly serious when I say those gigs changed some people's lives, it turned them onto DJ's like Gilles Peterson and music that they will still cherish in their homes today.
-It changed my life too because an A&R guy called Adrian Sykes from MCA Records came down and said "if you can create this kind of momentum you should be promoting records for MCA too."
-March 1988 I was at MCA Records and within 4 months in New York remixing Bobby Brown's "Don't Be Cruel" hit.
-Thanks Ada - we are still great friends 30 years later.

 My life has been a pattern of seeing potential, creating something from nothing with that vision then moving on, leaving the newly built stage for others to climb on and enjoy or take to another dimension.

-"Some feelings are so passionately real and nothing can bring those feelings back as powerfully as music does when recalling our memory's of good times with friends."
+"Some feelings are so passionately real that nothing can bring them back as powerfully as music when recalling our memory's of good times with friends."

-I learnt late in life a valuable lesson, one that Iʼll share with you because its very relevant to the memories of The Slammer.
+I learnt a valuable lesson late in life, one that Iʼll share with you because its very relevant to the memories of The Slammer.

 The lesson - "In life people donʼt really remember what you say to them or often what you do with them, but they do remember how you made them feel".
 Like your driving test, you wonʼt recall the instructions from that day but youʼll still be able to feel your apprehension from the situation or your best concert you wonʼt remember the song order from the night but you will easily re-visit the excitement you shared with friends.
 The Slammer lives on in this manner - the way it made people feel amongst like-minded music fans from all corners of the South East of England, all buzzing on the music and collective feeling of being at something out of the ordinary that was built on the spirit of the people attending.
 The Slammer gigs won awards as Kentʼs Best Night of the Year two years running, ʼ88 and ʼ89, in the county press and Radio.